 Note that jamming criticality, such as ${\delta z \propto \delta\varphi^{1/2}}$, persists even in the nearly monodisperse regime (${\sr \to 1^{-}}$)~\cite{tong2015crystals,ikeda2020jamming}.
-The enhancement of $S(q)$ at large $\sr$, which masks the underlying hyperuniformity, is attributed to the formation of grain boundaries associated with crystalline ordering, as noted above.
+The enhancement of $S(q)$ at large $\sr$ (i.e., as $\sr \to 1^{-}$), which masks the underlying hyperuniformity, is attributed to the formation of grain boundaries associated with crystalline ordering, as noted above.
 The typical size of polycrystalline domains can be estimated from the structure factors in Fig.~\ref{fig:combine_chiq} (a).
-The domain size is given by $L_d =2\pi/q_d$, where $q_d$ denotes the wavenumber below which $S(q)$ shows enhancement.
+The domain size is given by $L_d=2\pi/q_d$, where $q_d$ denotes the crossover wavenumber below which $S(q)$ exhibits an enhancement.
 These estimates are consistent with the structural domain sizes observed in Fig.~\ref{fig:configplot}.
 For instance, we find $L_d \approx 8\sigma_{\text{ave}}$ for $\sr = 0.94$.